artberri/diod/docs/installation.md

 - [core-js (core-js/es7/reflect)](https://www.npmjs.com/package/core-js)
 - [reflection](https://www.npmjs.com/package/@abraham/reflection)

-The Reflect polyfill import should be added only once in your code base and before DIoD is used:
+The Reflect polyfill import should be added only once in your code base and before DIOD is used:

 ```sh
 npm install reflect-metadata